Buick Check Engine Light

 Buick Check Engine Light Codes

-When your “Check Engine” light comes on, you need to get it checked out as soon as possible.
-If the engine light comes on due to a serious worry, you risk damaging your car further by not repairing that issue right away.
+When your "Check Engine" light comes on, you must get it checked out as soon as possible.
+If the engine light comes on due to a serious worry, you risk damaging your car further by not repairing that issue immediately.

 What Does The Check Engine Light Mean?